Home

 Tone and Inflection of Voice

-It is important however, not to allow your real voice to be recognised, in recent years, a successful prosecution was brought against a prominent LPWS member with voice recognition used and accepted after evidence given by an "expert witness".
+It is important however, not to allow your real voice to be recognised, in recent years, a successful prosecution was brought against a prominent LPWS member with voice recognition used and accepted, evidence being given by a so called "expert witness".

 Advice